GoldenRatio3/GomokoAI/README.md

 # Gomoko AI
 ```
-An Artifical Intelligence that plays Gomoko
+An Artificial Intelligence that plays Gomoko

 Based on the minimax with alpha-beta pruning algorithm.
 ```